 One of the simplest ways to improve the look of any room is to give it a fresh coat of paint, and it is also one of the most popular of all the DIY home remodeling projects too.
 Regardless of the size or condition of the room, however, there are some standard steps and materials required for all interior painting jobs.

 Most experts suggest that the homeowner always use "brand name paints" in order to allow for single-coat coverage.
 This saves a great deal of both time and money.
 The same is recommended about house painting supplies as well, including roller covers, primer, and fillers.

-For this discussion we will be considering the materials and costs for painting a 12'x12' bedroom.
+For this discussion, we will be considering the materials and costs for painting a 12'x12' bedroom, which averages $200-$400.
 Because it is such a simple project we will look at it strictly in terms of a DIY activity.

 The average costs and materials associated with this project include:

 - Primer - almost all paint jobs will benefit from an initial coat of primer.
 If the new paint is a paler shade than the existing paint, the primer is fundamental to getting the best results possible.
 The best brands are available for $8 to $10 per gallon, and this project would require at least two cans, and three if the ceiling and moldings are included;

 - Paint - there are dozens of quality brands available, and for a room in the size described it will require two full gallons to cover the walls.
 The better paints will cost between $30 and $50 per gallon, and will come as flat, semi-gloss, or glossy finish.
 Many of the finer brands also sell small "sample" containers to facilitate the selection process; and